 Please, if you no longer want to be a part of N4M's consider NOT deleting your profile as everything you have ever posted will disappear when you delete it .
 You can leave a group but don't permanently delete your profile!

 Are there any official RTC sites?

-The RTC will stream PIR live at http://www.livestream.com/usnavyrtc and http://navylive.dodlive.mil/ beginning at 8:45 am CST on the day of PIR for those who are unable to attend in person.
-(Once PIR has passed, you may be able to see the video at https://www.dvidshub.net/tags/video/navy-boot-camp-graduation, but not all of them are included there.)
+RTC will stream PIR live at http://navylive.dodlive.mil/ beginning at 8:45 am CST on the day of PIR for those who are unable to attend in person.
+(Once PIR has passed, you will be able to see the video at https://navylive.dodlive.mil/.
+If the one you want is not there, then click on a PIR video and then change the date in the URL to the date you want.
+You will have to change both the numerical date and the written out date in the URL.
+For example, if you want the video for the March 3, 2017 PIR date, then change https://navylive.dodlive.mil/2019/08/23/navy-recruit-graduation-august-23-2019/ to https://navylive.dodlive.mil/2017/03/03/navy-recruit-graduation-march-3-2017/.)

 Can recruits take anything to BC with them?

 Recruits should go with what they have on their backs, their cell phones, and not much else.
 (See Things to Do in the Last Month Before Your Future Sailor Leaves for RTC.)

 What will the first day be like at BC?

 How long is the "I'm here!" call and when will s/he be able to call again?